500

 Do not follow any link(s) within a suspicious email to the DBS iBanking site.
 Because it is our policy to never request customers through email to update your personal account information, please note that any emails that request for your information in this manner is definitely bogus.

-- Review credit card and bank account statements as soon as you receive them to determine whether there are any unauthorised charges.
-If your credit card and/or bank statements are late by more than a couple of days, please call our Credit Card Service Centre.
+• Review credit card and bank account statements as soon as you receive them to determine whether there are any unauthorised charges.
+If your credit card and / or bank statements are late by more than a couple of days, please call our Credit Card Customer Service Hotline.
 You can also call to confirm your billing address and account balances.

-Should I report a bogus Phishing site or suspicious email?
+Should I report a bogus Phishing site / suspicious email / fraudulent social media page?

-If you suspect that you are being phished, please feel free to contact us at our Customer Service Centre to notify us.
-Your report will help us identify phishing websites and take immediate action to suspend its operation.
+If you suspect that you are being phished, please feel free to contact us at our Customer Service Hotline (852) 2290 8888 or DBS Bogus Calls Enquiry Hotline at (852) 2290 8345 to notify us.
+Your report will help us identify phishing websites / email / fraudulent social media pages and take immediate action to suspend its operation.
 In addition, this information will help us publish and maintain a list of these fraudulent sites so that other DBS customers will be warned.

 How it works

-Such e-mails trick the recipient into thinking that they are responding to a genuine request because they are usually very convincing looking and are phrased to give the appearance that they were sent by the recipient's banker.
+Such emails / SMS / social media pages trick the recipient into thinking that they are responding to a genuine request because they are usually very convincing looking and are phrased to give the appearance that they were sent by the recipient's banker.

-These e-mails usually tell the recipients that they are required to "update"or "validate"certain information via a hyperlink provided in the e-mail.
-Unknowingly, they are directed to a web site that looks like the bank's, but is actually controlled by the fraudsters.
+These emails / SMS / social media pages usually tell the recipients that they are required to "update"or "validate"certain information via a hyperlink provided in the emails / SMS / social media pages.
+Unknowingly, they are directed to a website that looks like the bank's, but is actually controlled by the fraudsters.
 Sensitive account information such as credit card information and User ID's & PINs entered on these sites are therefore revealed to the fraudsters.
 This is often referred to as "phishing".

-For more information, just use any search engine and search for "phishing"or "e-mail bank scams".
+For more information, just use any search engine and search for "phishing"or "emails / SMS / social media pages bank scams".

 Preventive Measures You SHOULD Take

-- NEVER reveal your PIN to anyone.
-Be suspicious of any e-mail asking you to provide sensitive account information.
-DBS will NEVER send such e-mails.
+• NEVER reveal your PIN to anyone.
+Be suspicious of any emails / SMS / messages in social media pages asking you to provide sensitive account information.
+DBS will NEVER send such emails / SMS / messages in social media pages.

-- If you receive such e-mails, please verify with the sender stated but use a contact number that is known to be genuine.
-Do not reply or click on the links in the e-mail.
+• If you receive such emails / SMS / messages in social media pages, please verify with the sender stated but use a contact number that is known to be genuine.
+Do not reply or click on the links in the emails / SMS / messages in social media pages.

-- Disregard and delete spam, chain and junk e-mails.
+• Disregard and delete spam, chain and junk emails / SMS / messages in social media pages.

-- Do not access DBS website by hyperlinks embedded in e-mails or search engines.
+• Do not access DBS website by hyperlinks embedded in emails / SMS / messages in social media pages or search engines.

 What you can do to protect yourself

-- Educate yourself on "Spyware".
+• Educate yourself on ‘Spyware’.
 Be alert to any Spyware-like activities on your computer.
-Be suspicious if you get lots of pop-up banners or unsolicited e-mails that appear to "know you too well".
+Be suspicious if you get lots of pop-up banners or unsolicited email that appear to "know you too well".

 What we are doing to protect your interests